Skip to main content

 Doenjang Jjigae

-Soybean paste stew with vegetables and sometimes pork or seafood.
-A comfort food staple in North Korean homes.
+A soybean paste stew with vegetables, sometimes with pork or seafood thrown in.
+It is everyday comfort food in North Korean homes.

 Allergens: